 What is the financial structure of the building?

 The Cooperative Corporation holds the deed to the building with a primary mortgage to the National Cooperative Bank.
 There are three other secondary mortgages to the Symphony Area Renaissance Trust that are payable only if the Cooperative breaks its covenants and agreements to keep the building as a limited equity cooperative.
 The equity in the building is represented by the Cooperative Corporation’s shares.
 Because of the covenants and the mortgages it is unlikely that the building would be sold on the open market and so the notion of a market value is academic to the operation of the cooperative.
 The price of the cooperative shares is limited by a formula (limited equity) to approximately a 5% annual increase.
 Practically the price of the cooperatives shares is limited by available financing and the income limits imposed on applicants.

 The building is insured like an apartment building.
 The owners (the Cooperative) hold insurance similar to what a landlord would be required to have, covering the building and its infrastructure.
 You would need apartment insurance to cover your personal property, such as furniture and clothing.

 Below are downloadable documents and application forms.
 Most are in PDF format.
 If you don’t have a program that will read PDF files you can download Adobe Reader.
 They are provided as a convenience for applicants.
 We make every effort to keep this list up to date but cannot guarantee that they are the latest versions.

-Coop Materials at this link is a zip file containing all the documents below in one file for your downloading convenience.
+Coop Materials at this link is a zip file containing all the documents below except for the Marketing Flyer in one file for your downloading convenience.